Just 1 percent of women know of this common ovarian cancer symptom, st | Tulsa's 24-Hour News, Weather and Traffic

 Ovarian cancer is one of the most common cancers among women.
-However, many are unaware of the red flags, according to a new report.
+However, many are , according to a .

 Target Ovarian Cancer, a cancer charity in Europe, recently conducted an experiment to determine how the disease has affected women in recent years.